ZombieCrusher/SpecularFixerForCoD/README.md

 ## Getting Started:

 ### 1. Download the Tool
-- Download the tool from the provided source.
+- Download the tool from the release section.
 - Extract the folder and keep it in an easily accessible location.

 ### 2. Prepare the Images